Skip to content

 Run it with sensible defaults

 Using material cost per unit of 5, selling price of 80, labour hours per unit of 3, hourly rate of 15, the calculation works out to 1,500.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Material Cost per Unit, Selling Price, Labour Hours per Unit, Hourly Rate, and Units per Month — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works